newnameformat/VersumSpaceProject/README.md

 <br>

 ## 🌌 About the Project
-Aetherium (working title) is a solo-built project designed to organize and showcase original worlds, characters, plots, and timelines.
+VersumSpace is a solo-built project designed to organize and showcase original worlds, characters, plots, and timelines.
 Built with HTML, CSS, and JavaScript, and designed for easy hosting on Vercel, it offers a flexible foundation for anyone wanting to present their creative universe online.

 The long-term goal is to make this a template that anyone can adapt for their own worlds — whether you're writing novels, building a game universe, or crafting detailed lore.